-1. Plaintiffs League of Women Voters of Arkansas, Robert Allen, and John McNee (collectively, "Plaintiffs") bring this action for immediate injunctive and declaratory relief against Arkansas Secretary of State John Thurston and members of the Arkansas State Board of Election Commissioners Sharon Brooks, Bilenda Harris-Ritter, William Luther, Charles Roberts, James Sharp, and J. Harmon Smith (collectively, "Defendants") because the State of Arkansas's absentee ballot regime fails to protect Arkansas voters' fundamental right to vote and deprives them of due process at a time when those protections have never been more vital.
-2. The State of Arkansas expects to smash records for the number of citizens casting absentee ballots during the November 2020 General Election.
-The COVID-19 pandemic continues to prevent Americans from gathering safely in public places and many voters are concerned about jeopardizing their health by voting in person.
-Officials in some Arkansas counties have already reported six-fold increases in the number of absentee ballot applications that they received this year compared to the same stage of the 2016 election.
-The State of Arkansas has already recognized the need to expand absentee voting as the only feasible method for many Arkansas voters to cast their ballots in November, as demonstrated by the executive orders issued by Governor Hutchinson and the resolution adopted by the Arkansas State Board of Elections Commissioners.
+1. Plaintiffs League of Women Voters of Arkansas, Robert Allen, John McNee, Aelica I. Orsi, Marshall Wayne Sutterfield, Shirley Faye Fields, Marnette Wendi Pennington, Mary J. McNamer, and Myra H. Tackett (collectively, "Plaintiffs"), bring this action for immediate injunctive and declaratory relief against Arkansas Secretary of State John Thurston and members of the Arkansas State Board of Election Commissioners Sharon Brooks, Bilenda Harris-Ritter, William Luther, Charles Roberts, James Sharp, and J. Harmon Smith (collectively,

+"Defendants") because the State of Arkansas's absentee ballot regime fails to protect Arkansas voters' fundamental right to vote and deprives them of due process at a time when those protections have never been more vital.

-3. Arkansas's laws governing absentee voting disenfranchise absentee voters.
+- 2. Arkansas's laws governing absentee voting disenfranchise absentee voters.
 In particular, Arkansas law requires election officials to reject absentee ballots that are missing a voter's signature or for which the officials perceive a mismatch between the signature, address, or date of birth on the voter's absentee ballot and absentee ballot application materials.
-Once officials conclude an absentee ballot is deficient on these grounds, affected voters receive neither an opportunity to cure the deficiency before the ballot is rejected, nor any notice that their ballot was rejected until after Election Day.

-4. Signature matching is highly error-prone due to the wide array of physical and environmental factors that cause the appearance of an individual's signature to vary.
+Once officials conclude an absentee ballot is deficient on these grounds, affected voters receive neither an opportunity to cure the deficiency before the ballot is rejected, nor any notice that their ballot was rejected until after Election Day. - 3.
+Signature matching is highly error-prone due to the wide array of physical and environmental factors that cause the appearance of an individual's signature to vary.
 The rate of error only increases when signature matching is left to laypersons who have not received training in forensic document examination.
 Left to the unfettered discretion of untrained officials, Arkansas's signature matching regime causes the arbitrary disenfranchisement of eligible voters without an adequate justification.
-Further, missing signatures or mismatched voter information may result from simple error-for example, voters signing an optional declaration on the absentee ballot but forgetting to also sign the signature line on the same page for the ballot itself, or voters entering in the signature date instead of their date of birth.
+Further, missing signatures or mismatched voter information may result from simple error-for example, voters signing an optional declaration on the absentee ballot but forgetting to also sign the signature line on the same page for the ballot itself, voters entering in the signature date instead of their date of birth, or voters entering the wrong zip code for their address. - 4.
+The recent experiences of several individual Plaintiffs demonstrate the significant burden that this procedure places on the right to vote.
+Plaintiffs Sutterfield, Fields, McNamer, Pennington, and Tackett each had their ballots rejected in the November 2020 Election for a minor alleged error or discrepancy-namely, an allegedly mismatched signature, missing signature, incorrect zip code, incomplete street address, and mismatched date of birth.
+None of these Plaintiffs were notified of the error until well after Election Day-if at all.
+Each of these instances of disenfranchisement could have been avoided if the Plaintiffs had been provided with notice and granted an opportunity to cure the alleged discrepancy.
+And these Plaintiffs are only a few of the many Arkansas voters who have been disenfranchised due to the unforgiving absentee ballot regime overseen by Defendants.

-5. The failure to provide voters with notice and an opportunity to cure these absentee-ballot deficiencies violates voters' constitutional rights and undermines the integrity of elections in Arkansas.
+- 5. The failure to provide voters with notice and an opportunity to cure these absentee-ballot deficiencies violates voters' constitutional rights and undermines the integrity of elections in Arkansas.
 While the risk of erroneously depriving voters' of their rights on these grounds is high, the burden of providing a notice and cure process before rejecting absentee ballots due to a signature mismatch, missing signature, or mismatched date of birth or address is very low.
 Arkansas law already requires officials to contact voters regarding similar deficiencies in their absentee ballot application materials and for other deficiencies relating to absentee ballots themselves, such as when a voter fails to provide the required voter identification.
-Moreover, state law permits officials to begin comparing voters' absentee ballots with their application materials up to fifteen days before the November 2020 election, leaving ample time for most voters to be notified and cure any deficiencies even prior to Election Day.